9 Tips to Stop Anger and Injustice from Hurting You

 - Have compassion for yourself.
 Recognize that you are doing your best with a difficult situation.
 The more you focus on compassion, the less room there is for anger.

 - Decide it’s not worth it.
 When you find yourself thinking about the injustice of being wronged, remind yourself that by staying focused on injustice and anger, you are unwittingly wronging yourself.
+You can acknowledge past harms and prevent these past harms from maintaining power over you and contaminating your present experience.
+Remind yourself that gaining control over your current experience is the best way to rise above any negative people and circumstances from the past.
+Doing so puts you in the driver's seat, and the past in the backseat.

 - Seek treatment modalities that melt anger and feelings of injustice.
 Effective modalities include Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), Mindfulness-Based Stress Reduction (MBSR), Loving Kindness Meditation, and Compassion Meditation .